-In the fourth week of Instant Pulse, we asked the sector the following question:
+In the sixth week of Instant Pulse, we asked the sector the following question:

 How much do you agree or disagree with the following statement?

 “We need more support in order to play our part in tackling the climate emergency.”

 “We might need some changes of heart on the part of regulators in order to better adapt buildings, for example to install double glazing.”

 “Our organisation is already carbon neutral and encourages participants to mitigate their carbon footprint through car shares, public transport etc.”

 “We need to get on with it and stop using reasons like this as an excuse.
 We don’t have to do everything all at once, but we all need to do something..“

 “We need more central government support for preserving our culture generally as local councils are cutting it out of their budgets..”